 There were very few children on my cruise, so I don’t know how well these areas were utilized.
 Even though the Holland America line attracted an older crowd, it’s nice to know they’re doing their part to entice families to sail.

 My Volendam cruise was my 4th time to Alaska, but my first experience with Holland America.
 The 7-day roundtrip itinerary sailed out of Vancouver, Canada, where I live, so I had no airfare.

 - Tracy Arm (cruising), Juneau

 - Debarkation, Vancouver

-Embarkation was effortless at the Vancouver cruise terminal, and soon, I was sailing under the Lionsgate Bridge heading for Alaska.
+Embarkation was effortless at the port of Vancouver, and soon, I was sailing under the Lionsgate Bridge heading for Alaska.